EscobarF/EscobarF/README.md

 - 👋 Hi, I’m @EscobarF
 - 👀 I’m interested in Network Engineering and security
 - 🌱 I’m currently stuyding for my CCNA
-- 💞️ I’m looking to collaborate
+- 💞️ I’m Loving linux  try this on your CLI "cowsay -f dragon "Your message here"
 - 📫 How to reach me www.linkedin.com/in/fredy-escobar-8b8108195
 - 😄
 - ⚡ Fun fact: ...
 I'm a Drone inthusiast like to Fly FPV drones as well as DJI camera Drones. (cinewhoops) are my favorite drones to fly!!!